arximboldi/lager/README.rst

 problems:

-* Thanks to immutability_ and value-types, it is very easy to add **concurrency** threads can operate on their local copies of the data without mutexes or other flaky synchronization.
-They then and communicate their results back by *dispatching* actions to the main thread.
+* Thanks to immutability_ and value-types, it is very easy to add **concurrency** as threads can operate on their local copies of the data without mutexes or other flaky synchronization mechanisms.
+  Instead, worker threads communicate their results back by *dispatching* actions to the main thread.

-* The application logic is made of `pure functions`_, that can be easily **tested** and are fully reproducible.
+* The application logic is made of `pure functions`_ that can be easily **tested** and are fully reproducible.
 They interact with the world via special side-effects procedures loosely coupled to the services they need via  `dependency injection`_.

-* This also means that data and call-graphs are always trees or `DAGs`_ (instead of cyclical graphs), where *explicit composition* that are easy to trace and **debug**.
+* This also means that data and call-graphs are always trees or `DAGs`_ (instead of cyclical graphs), with *explicit composition* that is to trace and **debug**.
 You can also always *snapshot* the state, making undo and time-travel easy peasy!

 .. _immutability: https://github.com/arximboldi/immer